jomala/bevy_skybox/README.md

 The assumptions about the image are listed in `src/image.rs`, but the image is measured like this.

 ![Measuring the cube net](docs/measuring_the_net.png)

+It assumes the net is exactly aligned with the image rectangle and filling most of its width and height.

+Only PNG images are supported currently.

 ## Build